 While not logged into an admin account, try right-clicking to see the message.
 It will appear only when a visitor right-clicks.

 Congratulations you have successfully disabled right-click on images in WordPress.
+To remove this feature, simply disable the plugin.

 WP Content Copy Protection